 I. Misbehavior on the part of the Classroom disturbance Parent Contact student which interrupts orderly Disrespect, Name Calling Verbal Reprimand and Special Assignment classroom procedures or interferes Lateness to Class Behavioral Contract with the orderly operation of the Failure to Complete Assignments or Counseling school.
-Carry Out Directions Withdrawal of Privileges 54110 011 Inappropriate Language Strict Supervised Study These misbehaviors can usually be Snacking Detention handled by an individual staff Bus Disturbance/Distraction Late slips (Pumpkin Slips) member but sometimes require the Being Out of an Assigned Area without Technology slips (Apple Slips) intervention of other school a Pass recimology stips (ripple stips) support personnel.
-Hallway Disturbance support personner.
-Gum Chewing Computer not charged II.
-Misbehavior that seriously disrupts Continuation of Level I Conduct Same as Above 11. the learning climate of the school.
-Refusal to do Homework/ Parent Contact the learning chinate of the school.
-Classwork (Defiance) Teacher Assigned Detention Misbehavior that is a continuation , Administrative Detention of Level I. Lateness to School Illegal Absences Lunch Box of Level I. These misbehaviors will be Cheating/Plagiarism Temporary Removal from Class Lying Restitution Projects handled by staff members and/or Abusive Language, Profanity Referral to Outside Agency school administrators.
-Misuse/Damage to School Facilities In-School Suspension Inappropriate Cafeteria Behavior Out-of-School Suspension Inappropriate Display of Affection Forging Signature Inappropriate Use of Technology All Electronic Communication Devices are prohibited (cell phones, pagers, headsets, beepers, etc.) III.
-Misbehavior which results in harm Continuation of Level I /II Conduct Same as Above to another person or property.
-Possession/use of unauthorized Parent Contact Misbehavior which poses a direct substances/paraphernalia or look-alikes Detention threat to the safety of self or others (tobacco, drugs, alcohol, lighters, In-School Suspension in the school. matches, e-cigarettes/vaporizers etc.) Out-of-School Suspension Stealing or Possession/Sale of Suspension of Busing Privileges Misbehavior that is a continuation Stolen Property Alternative Education Program of Level II.
-Threats to Others/Harassment Expulsion Fighting/Assault These acts are criminal and are so Vandalism (PA Act 17 of 1994) serious that they always require Possession of Weapons administrative actions which may Terroristic Threats result in the immediate removal of Leaving School Property Without the student from school, the Permission intervention of law enforcement Prejudice authorities and/or action by the Harassment (see page 17) Board of School Directors.
+Carry Out Directions Withdrawal of Privileges Inappropriate Language Strict Supervised Study These misbehaviors can usually be Snacking Detention handled by an individual staff Bus Disturbance/Distraction Late slips (Pumpkin Slips) member but sometimes require the Being Out of an Assigned Area without Technology slips (Apple Slips) intervention of other school a Pass support personnel.
+Hallway Disturbance Gum Chewing Computer not charged II.
+Misbehavior that seriously disrupts Continuation of Level I Conduct Same as Above the learning climate of the school.
+Refusal to do Homework/ Parent Contact - Classwork (Defiance) Teacher Assigned Detention Misbehavior that is a continuation Lateness to School Administrative Detention of Level I. Illegal Absences Lunch Box Cheating/Plagiarism Temporary Removal from Class Lying Restitution Projects Abusive Language, Profanity Referral to Outside Agency